Caramel Apple Dessert Cups

 - Add salted caramel sauce to the vanilla pudding mixture.
 Use an electric hand mixer on medium speed to mix the caramel into the pudding until smooth.

-- Pour in heavy cream and whip the mixture with an electric hand mixer for 3-5 minutes until it becomes thick and smooth.
+- Pour in the heavy cream to the pudding mixture and whip then whip with an electric hand mixer for 3-5 minutes until it becomes thick and creamy.

 - Transfer the caramel mousse mixture to a large piping bag.
 Pipe the mousse into the plastic cups on top of the vanilla wafer crust.